 A Nazi sympathizer and lifelong criminal, Ian Brady preyed on children as young as 10.
 After using Hindley to lure the children to her car, the Moors Murderers would torture, abuse, and kill their victims before coldly disposing of their bodies on a moor.

 Later described by their judge as “two sadistic killers of the utmost depravity,” Ian Brady and Myra Hindley have undoubtedly gone down as two of the most disturbing murderers in English history.

 Ian Brady Was A Troubled Youth

-Born on Jan.
-2, 1938, in Glasgow, Scotland, Brady was orphaned as an infant.
+Born on January 2, 1938, in Glasgow, Scotland, Ian Brady was orphaned as an infant.
 Some sources reported that his mother, a low-wage waitress named Peggy Stuart, had been recently widowed when he was born and consequently gave him up for adoption to John and Mary Sloan.
 Though Stuart would often visit, no one spoke about her being his real mother.

 He reportedly thrived at school, the esteemed Shawlands Academy.
 It was during his time as a teen at the Academy in the 1950s that his penchant for theft, burglary, and violence first surfaced, however.

 Brady became a familiar face in local court for a series of break-ins and even threatened his first girlfriend with a knife when he caught her dancing with another boy.

 When he was 16, a lenient judge placed him on probation for theft under the condition that he live with his birth mother in Manchester, where he took his stepfather Patrick Brady’s surname.